Superflows-AI/docs/docs/02-getting-started/03-playground-testing.md

 You can ask questions in series, and the assistant will have the context of the previous questions.
 For example, for a product analytics tool, you may want to start by asking the assistant to retrieve a particular dataset or customer group from your API, which you can then ask questions about.

-The key controls in the playground are 'Developer mode', 'Testing mode' and 'API Key'.
+The key controls in the playground are 'Developer mode', 'Mock API response' and 'API Key'.

 ![Playground-image](../../static/img/docs/playground/annotated-playground.png)